On the first Saturday of every month we post educational skywatching notes for the homeschool month ahead.

-Here’s the regular monthly northern hemisphere night-sky review for December 2022 from the Hubble Space Telescope’s websiteΒ β it features December constellations and concludes (appropriately enough) with our term-namesake, Orion:
+Here is this month’s five-minute northern hemisphere night-sky review from the Hubble Space Telescope’s websiteΒ β it features December constellations and concludes (appropriately enough) with our term-namesake, Orion.
+Open it up on a large screen for the whole family to watch:

-And here’s another December night-sky review, courtesy of NASA’s Jet Propulsion Laboratory in CaliforniaΒ β it features December planets and the upcoming occultation of Mars:
+And here’s another little December night-sky review, courtesy of NASA’s Jet Propulsion Laboratory in CaliforniaΒ β it features December planets, the Geminid meteors, and winter asteroid-watching:

 One of the easiest astronomical exercises you and your students can do each month is print out your own copy of the current two-page Evening Sky Map and monthly sky calendar available from skymaps.com: